Boosting Shopper Safety and Confidence in the Retail Environment

 Streamlining the retail experience is a pathway towards offering a better one which requires a high level of understanding of how your operation is performing in several areas.
 Knowing where your retail operation is strong and where it may be falling short will help you refine the customer journey, business intelligence is a big part of this.

-Business intelligence is a strategy driven by data and analytics that uses numerical insights into an operation to refine performance, getting high-quality and reliable data into your retail business will allow you to offer better customer experiences, and QLess can provide you with this.
+Business intelligence is a strategy driven by data and analytics that uses numerical insights into an operation to refine performance, getting high-quality and reliable data into your retail business will allow you to offer better customer experiences, and QLESS can provide you with this.

-QLess has business intelligence features that allow retailers to explore what is working and what isn't about their customer journey process.
-With the QLess data, you can see everything from the median wait time, median transaction time, forecasted waiting time, appointment no-shows, how many customers are currently in-line, and much more.
+QLESS has business intelligence features that allow retailers to explore what is working and what isn't about their customer journey process.
+With the QLESS data, you can see everything from the median wait time, median transaction time, forecasted waiting time, appointment no-shows, how many customers are currently in-line, and much more.
 You can also break your data into different segments to understand how certain kinds of lines are performing, employee impact, and how lines move at different times of the day.

 Having this data at your disposal will allow you to reconfigure aspects of your operation coming up short.
 If you see certain hours of the day your business is overwhelmed and has extensive wait times, you can make the necessary tweaks.
-With easy-to-understand graphs and charts and filters for data segmentation, the QLess business intelligence features allow retailers to make impact changes for a better customer journey.
+With easy-to-understand graphs and charts and filters for data segmentation, the QLESS business intelligence features allow retailers to make impact changes for a better customer journey.

 Redefine the Customer Experience